 Ooh, aah!
 Look how delicious…

 This one has a fried egg.
-I stuck a knife in it to help bust the yoke so when I take a bite I don’t have egg yoke running down my chin.
+I stuck a knife in it to help bust the yoke so when I take a bite I don’t have egg yolk running down my chin.

 These biscuits are just as delicious with scrambled eggs, but fried eggs are my favorite.